Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

 \end{theorem}

 \begin{remark} \rm Theorem \ref{THM:div} shows a dramatic change in the regularity of the second Picard iterate between $\al > 1$ and $\al = 1$.
-In particular, Theorem \ref{THM:div} quantifies the phase transition of the smoothing effect for Picard's iterates at $\al = 1$.
-As the smoothing property of the second Picard iterate plays a crucial rule in the proof of Theorem \ref{THM:main}, Theorem \ref{THM:div} also implies that the strategy in proving Theorem \ref{THM:main} does not work for the half-wave equation, i.e. \eqref{FNLS2} with $\al =1$. \end{remark}
+In particular, Theorem \ref{THM:div} quantifies the phase transition of the smoothing effect for Picard iterates at $\al = 1$.
+As the smoothing property of the second Picard iterate plays a crucial role in the proof of Theorem \ref{THM:main}, Theorem \ref{THM:div} also implies that the strategy in proving Theorem \ref{THM:main} does not work for the half-wave equation, i.e. \eqref{FNLS2} with $\al =1$. \end{remark}

-\begin{remark} \rm Picard's iterate's lack of smoothing property for other weakly dispersive models has been observed.
-Oh \cite{Oh11} considered the Szeg\"o equation and proved that the first nontrivial Picard’s iterate does not gain regularity compared to the initial data.
+\begin{remark} \rm Picard iterate's lack of smoothing property for other weakly dispersive models has been observed.
+Oh \cite{Oh11} considered the Szeg\"o equation and proved that the first nontrivial Picard iterate does not gain regularity compared to the initial data.
 See also Camps-Gassot-Ibrahim \cite{CGI22} for a similar observation for the cubic Schr\"odinger half-wave equation. \end{remark}